Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>
 </br>
-- Added the package "express-mongo-sanitize" to limit the number of requests allowed for a specific IP address in the authRoutes.js file.
+- Added the express middleware package "express-rate-limit" to limit the number of requests allowed for a specific IP address in the authRoutes.js file.
 </br>
 </br>